SovereignCloudStack/events/OpenInfraSummit2022/JumpstartSCS.md

 ## Abstract (1000 chars)

 Sovereign Cloud Stack (SCS) is a network of existing and future providers of standardized sovereign cloud infrastructure to join forces in defining, implementing and operating a fully open, federated, compatible platform.
 We're integrating and standardizing existing and proven Open Source components such as e.g. OpenStack and Kubernetes.
 Our stack is defined in an open development process with open design discussions and decisions by an open community.
-By doing so, our community stands like a tender seedling on the shoulders of giants like the OIF, CNCF or Gaia-X communities.
+By doing so, our community stands on the shoulders of giants like the OIF, CNCF or Gaia-X communities.
 Collaboration of individuals from various companies has a long tradition in technical commitees and organizations.
-The SCS project takes this into the space of cloud computing and is an excellent example of the paradigm collaboration over competition.
+SCS takes this into the space of cloud computing and is an excellent example of the paradigm collaboration over competition.

-This talk will give you a look under the hood of Sovereign Cloud Stack on the one hand and an insight into our community on the other hand.
-Learn how we're collaborating and especially how we provide our members a springboard into great Open Source communities.
+This talk will give you a look under the hood of SCS and an insight into our community.
+Learn how we're collaborating and how we provide our members a springboard into great Open Source communities.

 ## Social Summary (100 chars)